Pure-Winter-hue/vsmodelcreator/README.md

 ---

 ## Notes
-Models saved from Hard Winter (
+Models saved from Hard Winter are game-compatible but not backwards VSMC compatible.
+Meaning if you save a model from Hard Winter, you will need to modify it on a Hard Winter version.
+Due to the addition of scale/orientation keyframe support.